thefundamentalfan/thefundamentalfan.github.io/_posts/2016-4-5-Money-in-the-Majors.md

 At the end of the day, though, spending tens/hundreds of millions of dollars on aging talent resulted in exactly the opposite of pennants for these teams; indeed, most of their stars spent significant time either injured or slumping, and even as their production went down, they still kept taking the field because teams have a tough time benching a $30 million dollar player, even if he's hitting like garbage (this one's for you, Red Sox).
 Even worse, that meant they didn't really have the funds nor the player room to actually develop younger guys and give them time in the field.
 That means that teams with great farm systems like the Yankees end up with a rotation full of injury-prone, really expensive, and aging aces rounded out by a random below-league-average 3rd/4th slot pitcher like Nathan Eovaldi.

-"There is something to be said about spending <i>some<i> money, though," I can hear you muttering again, and I'll give you credit where credit is due.
+"There is something to be said about spending <i>some</i> money, though," I can hear you muttering again, and I'll give you credit where credit is due.
 Intuitively, a team that spends close to nothing can't possibly succeed, can they?

 Well.........